 The M8 is just the latest in a series of routeways to negotiate the shadow of Caherdrinny Hill, one of the great physical and historical landmarks of North Cork.
 Just as the hill today watches over the motorway, in ages past it kept vigilant eye on the comings and goings of all who crossed the plains and river valleys straddling either side of the Kilworth Mountains.
 It bore witness to each of those who feature in our story, all the way back to the hunter-gathers who established a seasonal camp at its base, 10,000 years ago.
 Theirs are the first ‘hidden voices’ whose echoes reverberate through this audio book, but they are far from the last.
 It takes us from the thud of axes and crash of trees that sounded through the landscape of Ireland’s first farmers, to the anguish, pain and despair that accompanied the deaths of those taken far too young during the Bronze Age.
 We encounter those who constructed North Cork’s most monumental boundaries some 2,000 years ago, and meet master craftsmen who may have counted Saints among their customers.
 We will step inside the modest homes of those whose lives were shaped by a new power, the Anglo-Normans, and take our leave with a visit to the equally modest dwellings of the region’s 19th-century inhabitants.
 Each track of our guide examines an aspect of life in a specific period of history.
 But it begins with the story of the hunter-gathers and farmers, who were the first to make North Cork their home.

-If you would like more detail and analysis of the sites featured in this audio book you can explore the published scheme monograph Hidden Voices: the archaeology of the M8 Fermoy–Mitchelstown motorway by Penny Johnston and Jacinta Kiely.
+If you would like more detail and analysis of the sites featured in this audiobook you can explore this in the book Hidden Voices: the archaeology of the M8 Fermoy–Mitchelstown motorway by Penny Johnston and Jacinta Kiely.

 Mullamast: the story of a medieval village

-This audio guide was produced by Abarta Heritage on behalf of TII.
+This audiobook was produced by Abarta Heritage on behalf of TII.
 It was written by Damian Shiels and narrated by Gerry O’Brien.
 It was edited and produced by Neil Jackman, Róisín Burke and Geni Murphy of Abarta Heritage, and recorded in Bluebird Studios Kildare with sound engineer Declan Lonergan.

 Buttevant Heritage Trail: stories from above and below